nytud/hunlp-GATE/README.md

 8. Click the "Apply All" button at the bottom.
 9. Click on the "Available to Install" tab.
 10. You should now see **Lang_Hungarian** in the list of plugins available to install.
 Enable the checkbox left to its name in column "Install".
 11. Click on the "Apply All" button to install the plugin.
-You should now see **Lang_Hungarian** in the list of installed plugins on the "Installed Plugins" tab.
+12. You should now see **Lang_Hungarian** in the list of installed plugins on the "Installed Plugins" tab.

 ##Contents

 * `Lang_Hungarian`: directory tree for the Lang_Hungarian GATE plugin
- * `DummyTokenizer.java`: dummy tokenizer processing resource -- splits at space
- * `DummyNER.java`: dummy NER processing resource -- NE = 2 adjacent uppercase words
+ * `src`: Java sources of the included Processing Resources.
+See Javadocs for details.
+ * `resources`: non-Java binaries, sources and resources files for the included tools
- * `hungarian.jar`: precompiled GATE plugin containing DummyTokenizer + DummyNER
+ * `hungarian.jar`: plugin Java binaries in a jar file
- * `TemplatePR.java`: template for creating new processing resource classes
-* `update-site`: see `update-site/README.txt`
+ * `build.xml`: use this to build the jar from sources using Apache Ant
+ * `creole.xml`: this tells GATE how to use hungarian.jar as a CREOLE plugin
+ * `.classpath`, `.project`: use these to import project into Eclipse Java IDE
-* `Makefile`: targets for building the plugin + uploading the plugin
+* `Makefile`: use to rebuild, install etc. the plugin from command line

 ##Building the Lang_Hungarian plugin